sylvester-francis/AI-Career-Advisor/README.md

   <img src="https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white" />
 </p>

-**Career Bot** is a GenAI-powered career Q&A assistant built using **Kotlin** and **Jetpack Compose**.
+**Career Bot/Advisor** is a GenAI-powered career Q&A assistant built using **Kotlin** and **Jetpack Compose**.
 It helps users navigate their career paths by answering questions related to jobs, interviews, resumes, skills, and personal growth.

 > Think of it as your personal career coach — available anytime on your Android device.